kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 ## 1 Motivation

-Currently, lifelong learning is facing a challenge: new classes may appear when a model trains on a new data domain (for example, three classes in red are new classes in `Domain 2` in the figure below), which makes it difficult for models to maintain generalization ability and results in a severe performance drop.
-For example, .
+Currently, lifelong learning is facing a challenge: new classes may appear when a model trains on a new data domain ( for example, in the figure below, three classes in red are new classes in `Domain 2` ), which makes it difficult for models to maintain generalization ability and results in a severe performance drop.

 ![MDIL-SS](images/OSPP_MDIL-SS_7.png)